james0w-klein5q/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's often better to write clean, simple code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-07
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance.
+It's better to write clear, simple code first and optimize only when profiling identifies specific bottlenecks.